 - Closeness to Topic

-Application window closes Thursday, September 30 at 11:59 PM EDT.
-We look forward to receiving your video entries!
+Application window closed Thursday, September 30 at 11:59 PM EDT.
+Thank you for submitting your video entries!